How are Stock Appreciation Rights Taxed?

 Just like with RSUs, you can sell some of your shares to cover the taxes you’ll have to pay from acquiring those shares.

-But, if you play your cards right, getting stocks from your company instead of cash could actually work in your favor in terms of long-term wealth building.
+But there’s a silver lining: getting stocks from your company instead of cash could actually work in your favor in terms of long-term wealth building.
 If you can hold onto the shares for a year or more, they’ll be subject to the long-term capital gains tax rate, which is noticeably less than what you’re charged when your gains are counted as ordinary income.
 (Especially if you’re in a higher income tax bracket.)

 Planning for Stock Appreciation Rights Taxation